IMPORTANT SAFETY INFORMATION

 - Stop taking SORIATANE right away and contact your prescriber if you get pregnant while taking SORIATANE or at any time for at least 3 years after you have stopped treatment.
 You need to discuss the possible effects on the unborn baby with your prescriber.

-- Do not take SORIATANE if you are breast feeding.
+- Do not take SORIATANE if you are breastfeeding.
 SORIATANE can pass into your milk and may harm your baby.
-You will need to choose either to breast feed or take SORIATANE, but not both.
+You will need to choose either to breastfeed or to take SORIATANE, but not both.

 - You should receive the Do Your P.A.R.T. brochure from your prescriber.
 The brochure contains information about preventing pregnancy, birth control options, side effects, the importance of avoiding products containing alcohol, and information about completing the Do Your P.A.R.T. survey.

 What are the important warnings and instructions about SORIATANE for male patients?